Do you plan to build your own home? Perhaps you’re looking to renovate or extend your existing home.

 In addition, on the HIA and MBA websites, you’ll find standard, proforma construction contracts which are accepted throughout the industry.

-As mortgage brokers, we can’t help you in choosing a builder but we can help you qualify for a building loan & get your construction loan documents sorted.
+As mortgage brokers, we can’t help you choose a builder, but we can help you qualify for a building loan and get your construction loan documents sorted.

 Many brokers, and even the banks, don’t understand construction but we do!